 Unfortunately, this arcane approach leaves out 93% of an individual’s natural laughter generation power (55% body language – 38% voice inflection and tone variations).

-There are many truly funny people who find out the hard way that their paper written “jokes” don’t work and won’t ever work.
+But the majority of people who take a shot at stand-up comedy find out the hard way that their paper written “jokes” don’t work and won’t ever work.

 So, to answer your question…